msmrexe/university-cs-projects/uni-masters/matrix-computations/svd-image-compression/readme.md

 # Project Overview

-This project was defined as the main final project for the Master's course of Matrix Computations (4021) at Sharif University of Technology.
+This project was defined as the main final project for the Master's course of Matrix Computations (2023 | Semester 4021) at Sharif University of Technology.
 The code was implemented using Python programming language but with minimal usage of predefined Python functions and libraries.

 ## Topic